JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 it what to do.
 Instructions are implemented in microroutines (i.e. microcode).
 In this design there can be up to 16 opcodes.

-This is what I have coded so far,
+This is what I have microcoded so far,

 * [3:0] **OPCODE**
   * 0000: